jakobadam/packer-qemu-templates/README.md

 ##Introduction

-The packer-qemu-images is a project that provides easy building of relevant images in the QEMU format.
+The packer-qemu-images is a project that provides packer templates for slipstreamed building of relevant images in the qcow2 format.

+The qcow2 images can be converted to vagrant boxes runnable by [vagrant-kvm](https://github.com/adrahon/vagrant-kvm).

 More info: http://blog.aarhusworks.com/slipstreaming-vm-imags-with-packer/